nautobot/nautobot/nautobot/docs/index.md

 ### Serve as a Source of Truth (SoT)

 Nautobot intends to represent the _desired_ state of a network versus its _operational_ state.
-While plugins and apps can be built and integrated with Nautobot to extend its capabilities to various aspects of the _operational_ state, the core platform's focus is on the _desired_ state.
+While Apps can be built and integrated with Nautobot to extend its capabilities to various aspects of the _operational_ state, the core platform's focus is on the _desired_ state.

 ### Serve as a Network Automation Platform

 Nautobot intends to be a vehicle to deliver high-value network automation apps.
-Using the extensible plugin system, users have the choice and freedom to create the integrations that make sense for them.
+Using the extensible App system, users have the choice and freedom to create the integrations that make sense for them.

 ### Ensure Maximum Flexibility & Extensibility